fetchai/agents-aea/docs/skill-guide.md

         self.context.logger.info("unregistering agent from SOEF.")
 ```

 We create a <a href="../api/skills/base#model-objects">`Model`</a> type strategy class and place it in `strategy.py`.
 We use a generic data model to register the service.
+As part of the registration we register a location and a key pair describing our service.

 ``` python
 from aea.helpers.search.generic import (